wjorgensen/Gemini-team/README.md

 - A [GitHub token](https://github.com/settings/tokens) with repo access
 - Redis server installed and running

+> **Note for Arch Linux users**: As of recent updates, the `redis` package in Arch Linux has been replaced by `valkey`.
+The installation script handles this automatically.
+For manual installation, install `valkey` instead of `redis`.

 **2. Clone & Install Dependencies**
 ```bash
 # Clone the repository